Hearing health and hearing aids

 What may cause hearing loss?

 Have you ever read up on how our ears work?
 They’re small, mighty machines turning sound waves into vibrations, and then translating those vibrations into electrical signals for our brain to decipher.
-Wow!
-Incredible.
-And unfortunately, because we use our ears so much, they may experience some wear and tear over time which may make them not work as well.
+Unfortunately, because we use our ears so much, they may experience some wear and tear over time which may make them not work as well.
 Here are some common causes of hearing loss1:

-- A buildup of earwax: Hey, it happens.
-While our ears need a bit of wax to be healthy, producing too much may block the ear canal and may prevent sound waves from getting in there.
+- A buildup of earwax: While our ears need a bit of wax to be healthy, producing too much may block the ear canal and may prevent sound waves from getting in there.
 A simple earwax removal might do the trick.

 - Ear infections, bone growths or tumors: Any one of these may cause hearing loss.
 If you suspect there’s something serious going on, see your doctor right away.

 - Ruptured eardrum (ouch): Any loud blast of noise or sudden change in pressure might rupture your eardrum and impact hearing.
 (Think loud fireworks or cannonballing too hard into a pool.)

 - Certain medicines: More than 200 medicines are considered ototoxic (toxic to the ears).2 If you’re taking a medicine for a serious infection, cancer, or heart disease, your doctor or care team likely talked with you about the potential impact to your hearing before you started taking it.
 If you still have concerns, schedule another conversation with your doctor to re-evaluate your current medicines and potential hearing side effects.